-All out-of-class assignments are to be typed, printed, and submitted in hard copy at the beginning of the class period on the date indicated on the Course Schedule.
-Assignments submitted after the deadline will be penalized with the loss of a third of a grade (e.g. an A- to B+) for each business day (not class) that the assignment is overdue.
-No assignments will be accepted one week after the assignment deadline without the prior consent of the instructor.
+Assignments submitted after the deadline will be penalized with the loss of a third of a grade (an A- to B+) for each business day [not class] that the assignment is overdue.
+No assignments will be accepted one week past the assignment deadline without the prior consent of the instructor.

 Please make every effort to take assignments directly to the instructor.
-If it is not possible to do so, take your assignment to SS 1152 and put it in the dropbox outside of the English Department main office.
+If it is not possible to do so, take your assignment to SS 1152 and put it in the dropbox.
 Your assignment will be date-stamped and placed in the instructor's mailbox.
 It is your responsibility to keep a copy of all assignments in case of loss by any cause.
 Assignments cannot be returned by staff in the Department office.